ESR-MBCL/MBCL/MBCLInstallations.md

 The Mount Baker Summit receives a lot of visitors.
 Often our community will find human detritus on the mountain and scrupulously bring it down the mountain. *This installation is not detritus!* Please communicate with your party and others on the mountain what this installation is, and encourage folks to leave the installation if it seems secure.

 ### Summit sensor installation instructions
+Away from trafficked paths, hammer in the four pitons such that the placard is held tight against the soil surface.
+Bury the sensor 3 cm beneath the soil surface next to the piton to the upper left as you read the placard.
+Attach the thin radio wire from the sensor housing to the piton.
+Take a picture and share with us.
+Thank you!

 ## Mount Baker Crater Rim Installation